pepelsbey/pepelsbey.dev/src/blog/svg-sprites/index.md

 ### Images too

 Interestingly enough, you can use old-school sprites not only for a background but also for content images.
-It would be hard to create a useful alternative description for an icon that’s going to change, so let’s consider it a decorative and keep the `alt` empty.
+It would be hard to create a useful alternative description for an icon that’s going to change, so let’s consider it decorative and keep the `alt` empty.

 ```
 <img src="sprite.svg" alt="">